shoxxdj/extractor/README.md

 # extractor
-A (useless) binary to extract text between two boundary
+A (useless) binary to extract text between two boundary from stdin to stdout

 ## Install
 ```